DSkrzypiec/blogImpl/content/post/home-db/index.md

 It's useful when I go to the hall to check my water and energy usage.
 In this case I can fill the form directly on my phone to submit it to the database.

-In the moment of writing this post repo with source code of *homeApp* is private but I might make it public someday.
+In the moment of writing this post repo with source code of *Home App* is private but I might make it public someday.